 should never need to be adjusted again, as it has a teflon patch which is

-The cost is $40 for one stainless finish trigger, $50 for black finish because I have to pay extra to have that done.
+The cost is $42 for one stainless finish trigger, $52 for black finish because I have to pay extra to have that done.
+USPS raised their rate.

 We don't drill holes in the sides, the spring will show through those holes.
 The reason for doing that used to be for lightening in 1911 triggers that were lightened down below 3 lbs, these triggers are heavy from the factory, and pivot at the top, so they don't NEED lightening.
 So the only reason people want holes is for looks.

 You can send the money via paypal to email@example.com

 Or you can send a money order to;

 7610 Trask River rd.